How to stop puppy crying at night: 8 steps to stop it

 No, you shouldn’t leave your pup to cry at night.
 “Crying it out” doesn’t work for puppies, and can ultimately do more harm than good.

 Although advice online can be conflicting, comforting your puppy when they’ve been crying shouldn’t “teach” them to cry.
-Leaving your puppy to cry at night can lead to anxiety, and build negative associations with their night time routine and sleeping area, making the problem worse.
+Leaving your puppy to cry at night can lead to anxiety.
+It can also build negative associations with their night time routine and sleeping area, making the problem worse.
 It can also damage your bond with your puppy.
 If your puppy is left to cry for a few minutes, their stress can escalate and cause physical symptoms like diarrhoea.

-When your puppy cries, wait a little while to see if they settle.
-(A few seconds to a minute).
-But if they don’t stop, or seem distressed, go to them and comfort them.
+When your puppy cries, wait a few seconds, no more than a minute, to see if they settle.
+If they don’t stop, or seem distressed, go to them and comfort them.
 Speak to them calmly, and give them a few gentle strokes.
 Once they're settled, you can pop back to bed.

 If your puppy starts crying again, pause to see if they’re going to stop.
 If they don’t, go back and comfort them again.